fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

 -   **Support vector machines**: The SVM algorithm is a popular classification algorithm that is used in image and face detection, along with applications such as handwriting recognition
--   **Tree-Based algorithms: **Tree-based algorithms such as decision trees, Random Forests, and Boosted trees are used to solve both classification and regression problems
+-   **Tree-Based algorithms**: Tree-based algorithms such as decision trees, Random Forests, and Boosted trees are used to solve both classification and regression problems
--   **Naive Bayes: **The Naive Bayes classifier is a machine learning algorithm that uses the mathematical model of probability to solve classification problems
+-   **Naive Bayes**: The Naive Bayes classifier is a machine learning algorithm that uses the mathematical model of probability to solve classification problems